 Promote Heart Health

 Hazelnuts help to reduce LDL cholesterol levels by promoting high-density lipoproteins (HDL), which remove bad cholesterol from the bloodstream (7).
 Their monounsaturated fats also prevent artery-clogging by keeping bad cholesterol away from the heart and other major organs.

-These fats also increase good HDL cholesterol levels, meaning that hazelnuts can be especially beneficial for those with high blood pressure and triglycerides because they will protect their cardiovascular system and keep it running smoothly.
+These fats also increase good HDL cholesterol levels, meaning that hazelnuts can be especially beneficial for those with high blood pressure and triglycerides because they will help protect their cardiovascular system to keep it running smoothly.

 Promote Digestive Health

 In addition to their cardiovascular benefits, hazelnuts also promote digestive health.
 The fiber in hazelnuts slows down the digestive process and keeps your bowel movements regular because it absorbs water as it moves through your gastrointestinal tract (9).

 Since an irregular bowel can lead to other gut problems, including constipation or diarrhea, eating a small handful of these nuts regularly as part of a fiber-rich diet can help prevent those issues from occurring.

 It is especially important for those who suffer from irritable bowel syndrome (IBS) and Crohn’s Disease to eat lots of high-fiber foods like hazelnuts when they don’t have an active flare-up.

 Inflammation is linked with arthritis and other inflammatory diseases (10).
 Cold therapy is a traditional approach to reducing inflammation and treating arthritis because it reduces swelling near the joints.

 Hazelnuts have high levels of phytosterols that have been shown to reduce inflammation in laboratory studies (2).
 Just one daily handful may just help keep your hands and feet from aching!